-The goal of The Public Record is simple: to provide informed coverage of Hamilton's communities and civic affairs to enable all residents to fulfill the responsibilities of citizenship by ensuring a more transparent, good civic government that is accountable to all residents of Hamilton.
+The mission of The Public Record is simple: to provide informed coverage of Hamilton’s communities and civic affairs to enable all residents to fulfill the responsibilities of citizenship by ensuring a more transparent, good civic government that is accountable to all residents of Hamilton.

 We’ll focus on providing coverage that other outlets aren’t or can’t.
 As traditional newsrooms continue to shrink as corporate media focuses upon profit and consolidation, watchdog journalism is decreasing.